 It’s so important to be aware of your surroundings, especially in crowds at a theme park.
 Go with the flow of foot traffic, and hop over to the side if you need to stop.
 You may cause a froggy traffic jam or collide into others if you suddenly stop in the middle of the walkway.
 Pay attention to where you’re going, and avoid walking while looking down at your phone.
 If you’re wearing a backpack, be careful not to whack anyone as you turn around.

 When watching a parade or show, remove hats and lower balloons, cameras (more on this later) or other objects that could block other people’s view.
 For a parade, arrive early and claim your spot so you can get a prime viewing location in front.
 For a stage show, stand off to the side rather than right in front (kids may not be able to see the stage if it’s raised too high), so you have more room to move around.
-If the tadpoles can’t see, don’t put them on your shoulders unless you know that nobody can stand behind you, such as standing in front of a railing.
-If you do need to pick them up, give them a piggy back ride, balance them on your hip or, if they’re small enough, hold them in front of you at chest level.
+If the tadpoles can’t see, don’t put them on your shoulders unless you know that nobody can stand behind you (such as in front of a railing).
+If you do need to pick them up, give them a piggyback ride, balance them on your hip or, if they’re small enough, hold them in front of you at chest level.

 Practice Patience and Wait Your Turn